ksu-cs-textbooks/cis580/content/04-collisions/04-separating-axis-theorem.md

 ![Mathematical projection onto an axis](/images/4.4.5.png)

-We have two formula that can be useful for interpreting this figure: the trigonometric definition of cosine (1) and the geometric definition of the cross-product (2).
+We have two formulae that can be useful for interpreting this figure: the trigonometric definition of cosine (1) and the geometric definition of the cross-product (2).

 {{< math >}}$$
 cos\theta = \frac{|projection\ of\ A\ onto\ B|}{|A|} \tag{1}